ivoGanev/bake-it/README.md

 # bake-it

-Bake-it is an android app that explores baking recipes from an Udacity server.
+Bake-it is an Android app that explores baking recipes from an Udacity server.
 Includes its own widget for accessing quickly a recipe and can display a video turorial if the recipe has one.

 ## Motivation
 Created for personal self-develpment and exploration of design and programming practices for the Android OS including: